Divergence of the sum of the reciprocals of the primes: Partial sums

 as the (n + 1)st prime p_{n + 1} is odd; since this sum also has an odd/even form, this partial sum cannot be an integer (because 2 divides the denominator but not the numerator), and the induction continues.

-Another proof rewrites the expression for the sum of the first n reciprocals of primes (or indeed the sum of the reciprocals of any set of primes) in terms of the least common denominator, which is the product of all these primes.
+Another proof rewrites the expression for the sum of the first n reciprocals of primes (or indeed the sum of the reciprocals of any finite set of primes) in terms of the least common denominator, which is the product of all these primes.
 Then each of these primes divides all but one of the numerator terms and hence does not divide the numerator itself; but each prime does divide the denominator.
 Thus the expression is irreducible and is non-integer.